wtamu-babb/CIDM6395-Spring2024-FarzanehNoroozi/Project/Employee_Fraud_Detection_System.md

 **Returns with Debit/Credit Card Refund and No Original Receipt**

 ```
-SELECT E.EmployeeID, E.Name AS EmployeeName, COUNT(*) as NumReturnsWithoutReceipt
+SELECT E.EmployeeID, E.Name AS EmployeeName, COUNT(*) AS NumReturnsWithoutReceipt
-FROM Returns R
+FROM Return R
 JOIN Employee E ON R.EmployeeID = E.EmployeeID
+JOIN Customer C ON R.CustomerID = C.CustomerID
-WHERE R.IsReceiptPresent = 'False' AND R.CreditCardNum IS NOT NULL
+WHERE R.IsReceiptPresent = 0 AND C.CreditCardNum IS NOT NULL
 GROUP BY E.EmployeeID, E.Name;
 ```